CreatorAndrew/the-bard/README.md

 `python3 Main.py`

-Make sure to add the bot token and user ID of the host user to `Variables.yaml`.
-Use `+sync` to update the slash commands.
+Make sure to add the bot token and ID of the host user to `Variables.yaml`.
+The host user then needs to type `+sync` to make the slash commands show up and update.